hdkatta1/Module1-Challenge/README.md

 ## Recommendations

-* If you were to advise the company,  international transfers, koho offers credit building, its slowly improving its features.
+KOHO is gradually upgrading its features.
 If I were to advise KOHO, I would suggest that the company consider expanding its offerings to include international transfers,and investment services as it is a significant need for KOHO's demographic.
 Offering these types of accounts would allow customers to save and invest their money with KOHO, increasing the amount of money they hold with the company and potentially leading to more revenue for KOHO.
 The company could also look into offering high-yield savings or investment options to differentiate themselves from competitors.

 At present, KOHO does not provide its customers with international money transfer services.
 The addition of this feature could prove advantageous for individuals who frequently travel or have relatives and acquaintances residing overseas, as it would enable them to transfer funds across borders quickly and safely.
 These moves may lead to an expansion in the customer base, resulting in increased revenue for the company.